CD-Xbow/simple-scintilla/README.md

 MIT License, Scintilla has it's own license, included.
 ________________________________________________________________________

-This is a simple editor based on Scintilla.that does the basic stuff, it even opens files I say that because 95% of Scintilla examples don't and they don't because it is a pig to do it.
+This is a simple editor based on Scintilla.that does the basic stuff, it even opens files!!!!
+I say that because 95% of Scintilla examples don't and they don't because it is a pig to do..
 The code is straight forward and resonably well commented.
+Evertthing works, though a couple of things are klutzy, like the printing.

 ## Version 0.2